firefly-iii/docs/docs/docs/explanation/more-information/signatures.md

 ## Verify the hash

 Available with each release is a file that ends with `.sha256`.
 There is one such file for both the `zip` and the `tar.gz` file.
 This file contains the SHA256 hash of the release file.
-This allows you to verify the releases integrity.
+This allows you to verify the release's integrity.

 To do so, download both the release file and the `.sha256` file.
 Then, run the following command: